 - Spanish Language, Linguistics, and Culture

-Miguel Caballero holds a licenciatura in Spanish Philology (UNED, Spain) and a MA in Latin American Studies with a concentration in Literature (Universiteit Leiden, The Netherlands).
-He has taught Spanish language in Amsterdam and Crotone (Italy) and has completed research stays in Mexico City and Santiago (Chile).
-Caballero explores the relations between architecture and literature; theory and literary representations of space; memory and politics of symbolic reparation; museums, monuments and memorials; micropolitics and everyday life.
-He has presented papers in universities of Spain, The Netherlands, Canada, United States, Mexico and Chile on varied topics such as space and videogames, architectural avant-gardes during the Spanish Civil War, the National Museum of the American Latino in Washington DC, urban memory and contemporary visual arts.
-He is currently working on the co-edition of the book Imágenes y realismos en América Latina (Amsterdam: Rodopi, forthcoming 2013).
+Miguel Caballero holds a licenciatura in Spanish Philology (UNED, Spain) and an MA in Latin American Studies with a concentration in Literature (Universiteit Leiden, The Netherlands).
+He is a fourth year PhD candidate, interested in the relationships between architecture and literature; landscape and history; theory and literary representations of space; memory and politics of symbolic reparation; museums, monuments and memorials; micropolitics and everyday life.